Birthday Celebrations for Explorason

 This has to be one of the highlights of our time at Hotel Gorfion.
 They supplied the torches, and as families, we rugged up and went for a walk around the village for an hour carrying the fire torches.
 Parents chatted and children played, and it was a beautiful experience and a wonderful way to end Explorason’s Birthday.

 The Kid’s Club was a great place to leave Explorason whilst I had to attend to planning and booking our next part of our journey and to catch up on sharing our journey with all of you here!

 So when we discovered that around 4:00 p.m. each day there is an older kids time, this was great for Explorason.
 In fact, I came back to see if he was OK, and was told to ‘go away’ by him, as they were learning to write postcards with ‘Secret Writing’.
 The postcards were supplied too.

 Another time at the Kid’s Club he also enjoyed the soccer table with some other children.
 Even though the kids were younger during the week, they had fun playing together whilst we were there.

 We had the most amazing week in Liechtenstein, and when Hotel Gorfion suggested we return in Summer for a completely different experience, we thought that was a great idea.
 I have no idea if we will make it, so you will have to stay tuned for that possibility, but I am sure Liechtenstein is beautiful all year round, and I do hope we get to return, as we have fallen in love with this lovely little country.

 For general information about Liechtenstein please take a look at http://www.liechtenstein.li/en/

-Or in Vaduz you can visit the Visitor Centre on arrival.
+Or in Vaduz, you can visit the Visitor Centre upon arrival.